 Types of Chemical Fume Hoods

 Based on the operations, various kinds of chemical fume hoods are on offer.
 Here are some of the commonly used fume hoods in the laboratory:

-Full Sash – In full sash chemical hoods, the face velocity increases as the sash is lowered and decreases when it is elevated, so lab operators need to regulate airflow on the basis of applications.
+In full sash chemical hoods, the face velocity increases as the sash are lowered and decreases when it is elevated, so lab operators need to regulate airflow on the basis of applications.
 Usually, a small bypass chamber above the sash controls the airflow in the hood.